awsdocs/aws-doc-sdk-examples/kotlin/usecases/serverless_rds/Readme.md

 ### Update RestService.js

 You must modify the **RestService.js** file so that your React requests work with your Java backend.
-Update this file to include this code.
+Update the file to include this code.

 ```javascript